 Datadog's "short interest ratio" (SIR)

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Datadog.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Datadog.

 Find out more about how you can short Datadog stock.